Laboratory tests of the ordinary-mirror particle oscillations and the extended CKM matrix: Introduction

 The Cabibbo–Kobayashi–Maskawa (CKM) matrix \cite{cabibbo1963,kobayashi1973} defines the strength of quark mixing in the standard model (SM).
 The CKM matrix for three families of quarks can be written as follows,

-which, under the unitarity condition, is fully defined by four independent parameters including a phase allowing for the only CP-violation effect \cite{bigi2009} confirmed in SM.
+which, under the unitarity condition, is fully defined by four independent parameters including a phase allowing for the only $CP$-violation effect \cite{bigi2009} confirmed in SM.
 More details can be found in a recent review \cite{porter2016}.

 The unitarity of the CKM matrix and its matrix elements, in particular, $V_{ud}$, have been studied with various experimental efforts.
 However, inconsistent results have been reported from the three different types of decay measurements: \begin{enumerate} \item neutron decay or lifetime, \item $K/\pi$ meson decays, \item and nuclear transitions (superallowed $0^+ \rightarrow 0^+$ decays). \end{enumerate} The discrepancies may lie in the different properties of new physics manifested in three different particle systems of neutrons, kaons/pions, and nuclei, as discussed later.
 In order to disentangle such effects, different experiments using different particle systems for determining the matrix elements are separated in the following discussions.
 In particular, $V_{ud}$ derived from the superallowed $0^+ \rightarrow 0^+$ decays \cite{hardy2015} was often mixed with other measurements for evaluation of other matrix elements, which is avoided here.